TheHive-Project/TheHiveDocs/feature-set.md

 ### Feeders

 - Feeders are external tools designed to send alerts to TheHive leveraging the REST APIs Thehive offers
-- Feeders can be written and any programming language as long as they can play with TheHive APIs
+- Feeders can be written and any programming language as long as it is compatible with TheHive APIs
 - Feeders can be written in Python and use TheHive4Py

 ## Search capabilities